Series in Microelectronics

 eigenvalue problem or require iterative solvers.
 Therefore, a new method based on the scattering-boundary

-approach is devel-oped in this work.
+approach is developed in this work.
 It

 significantly reduces the computational burden associated with the OBC

 calculation.
-Furthermore, it can be formu-lated either in the NEGF or in the Wave Function formalism, and it works for any channel orientation, material
+Furthermore, it can be formulated either in the NEGF or in the Wave Function formalism, and it works for any channel orientation, material

 composition, and cross section shape.

-Finally, simulations of nanowire FETs are achieved by
+Finally, simulations of nanowire FETs are

-transport solver to the three-dimensional computation of the electrostatic potential in the device (Poisson's equation).
-Two different wire types are studied, one
+full-band transport solver to the three-dimensional computation of the electrostatic potential in the

-with a perfect stoichiometric structure (atoms occupy all the lattice positions) and another with
+one with a perfect stoichiometric structure (atoms occupy all the lattice positions) and another with

 atomic roughness at the semiconductor-oxide interface.
-Channel orientations along the [100], [110], [111], and [112] axis are considered.
+Channel orientations along the [100], [110], [111],

 Keywords: